Eiffel... I'm in Love: Cast

+Production

+The film was shot in Paris.

 Extended version

-Eiffel I'm in Love has an extended version, which released a year later and reviews the story in this film in more depth.
+Eiffel...
+I'm in Love has an extended version, which released a year later and reviews the story in this film in more depth.

 Album

-Eiffel I'm in Love is a soundtrack to the 2003 film of the same name, released in October 24, 2003, by Aquarius Musikindo.
+Eiffel I'm in Love is a soundtrack to the 2003 film of the same name, released on 24 October 2003, by Aquarius Musikindo.
 The soundtrack features Melly Goeslaw as the lead singer, Jimmo, and Yann (a former Koolkynky member).
 The soundtrack features ten original songs written for the film, as well as "Eiffel I'm in Love" film score composed by Goeslaw.